chef/automate/components/docs-chef-io/content/automate/ha.md

 The Chef Automate HA Architecture involves the following clusters as part of the main cluster:

 - **Backend Cluster** (Persistent Services)
-  - **Postgres:** Database requires a minimum of three nodes.
-Postgres database uses the *Leader-Follower* strategy, where one becomes a leader, and the other two are the followers.
+  - **PostgreSQL:** Database requires a minimum of three nodes.
+PostgreSQL database uses the *Leader-Follower* strategy, where one becomes a leader, and the other two are the followers.

   - **OpenSearch:** Database requires a minimum of three nodes.
 OpenSearch database manages the [cluster internally](https://opensearch.org/docs/latest/opensearch/cluster/).